General File Submission Requirements

 - For scanned artwork: please send us a TIFF file with no compression

 - If the formats above are not possible, or your workflow does not accommodate, please send us flattened 16-bit TIFF files with no compression.
-Here is a great guide to creating a flat TIFF file in Photoshop

 Final File Requests